Server-Side Tracking for Agencies: The 2026 Guide

 - LinkedIn Conversions API: B2B conversion tracking for LinkedIn Ads

-Each API accepts conversion data directly from your server, with first-party identifiers (hashed email, phone) that improve match rates significantly.
+Each API accepts conversion data directly from your server, with first-party identifiers (hashed email, phone number) that improve match rates significantly compared to pixel-based approaches.

 Why Forwarding Transparency Matters